Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Pairs Satisfying and

 \subsection{Contraction of Pairs}

-In this section we investigate properties of the contraction operation in our goal to extend Theorem \ref{theo:P123} to contractible pairs.
+In this section we investigate properties of the contraction operation in our goal to extend Theorem \ref{theo:P123} to contractable pairs.
 More specifically, we characterize representations of pairs $(G,C)$ satisfying $(P2),(P3)$.
-We show that (i) the contraction operation preserves $\enpt$ edges, (ii) the order of contractions is irrelevant and (iii) the contraction operation preserves $(P2)$, $(P3)$.
+We show that (i) the contraction operation preserves $\enpt$ edges, (ii) the order of contractions is irrelevant and (iii) the contraction operation preserves properties $(P2)$ and $(P3)$.

 \begin{lemma} Let $\rep$ be a representation for the pair $(G,G')$, and let $e=\set{p,q} \in E(G')$.
 If $\contract{(G,G')}{e}$ is defined then $\contractppq$ is a representation for the pair $\contract{(G,G')}{e}$. \end{lemma} \begin{proof} By Lemma \ref{lem:contraction-union} $\contractppq$ is an $\ept$ representation for $\contractge$.
 It remains to show that it is an $\enpt$ representation for $\contract{G'}{e}$, i.e. that for any two paths $P_{p'},P_{q'} \in \contractppq$, the edge $e'=\set{p',q'}$ is in $E(\contract{G'}{e}) \iff P_{p'} \sim P_{q'}$.
 Let $P_s = P_p \cup P_q$ and $s$ be the vertex obtained by the contraction.
 We assume first that $P_s \notin \set {P_{p'},P_{q'}}$.
 Then $e' \in E(\contract{G'}{e}) \iff e' \in E(G') \iff P_{p'} \sim P_{q'}$ as required.
 Now we assume without loss of generality that $P_{p'}=P_s$ and we recall that $e=\set{p,q} \in E(G')$ is the contracted edge.
 We have to show that $e'=\set{s,q'} \in E(\contract{G'}{e}) \iff P_s \sim P_{q'}$.
 We observe that